Roberto Carlos (singer)

-Roberto Carlos Braga (/pt-BR/; born 19 April 1941) is a Brazilian singer-songwriter, also known as "King of Latin Music" or simply "the King".
+Roberto Carlos Braga (/pt-BR/; born 19 April 1941) is a Brazilian singer-songwriter, also known as "King of Brazilian Music" or simply "the King".
 Most of his songs were written in partnership with his friend Erasmo Carlos (no relation).
 With over 140 million albums sold worldwide, Roberto Carlos is the best-selling Latin American music artist in history.
 He is considered one of the most influential artists in Brazil, being cited as a source of inspiration by many artists and bands.
 His net worth is estimated at US$160 million.

 Early life

 Roberto Carlos Braga was born in Cachoeiro de Itapemirim, at the southern part of the Brazilian state of Espírito Santo.
 He is the fourth and last son of watchmaker Robertino Braga (27 March 1896 – 27 January 1980) and seamstress Laura Moreira Braga (10 April 1914 – 17 April 2010).
 The family lived in a modest home on top of a hill in the Nook neighbourhood.
 His siblings were Lauro Roberto Braga, Carlos Alberto Moreira Braga and Norminha.
 At age six, during the feast of St Peter, the patron saint of Cachoeiro do Itapemirim, Roberto Carlos was hit by a steam locomotive and had to have his right leg amputated just below his knee.
 He still uses a prosthesis, but avoids talking about it.

 As a child he learned to play the guitar and the piano – first with his mother and later at the Itapemirim Music Conservatory.
-At 9 years old, he performed for the first time at a children's show broadcast by Rádio Cachoeiro (he sang a bolero called "Mal Amor").
+At nine years old, he performed for the first time at a children's show broadcast by Rádio Cachoeiro (he sang a bolero called "Mal Amor").
 He won candies as the first prize.
 Years later, he recalled the occasion for the book Roberto Carlos Up Close, by Paulo Cesar de Araujo: "I was very nervous, yet very happy to be able to sing on the radio.
 I got a lot of candies, which was the prize for the kids who'd sing there.
 It was a beautiful day."
 He became a regular performer on that particular show.